-Are There Any Land Based Casino Gambling Options in Tennessee?
+Are There Any Land-Based Casino Gambling Options in Tennessee?

 TN has no land-based casino establishments licensed by the state of Tennessee or operated and owned by a native tribe.
-Despite the Indian Gaming Regulatory Act passed by the Congress in 1988, the state of Tennessee has not successfully negotiated tribal gaming compacts with any in-state federally recognized Indian tribe to set up a tribal casino in the state.
+Despite the Indian Gaming Regulatory Act passed by Congress in 1988, the state of Tennessee has not successfully negotiated tribal gaming compacts with any in-state federally recognized Indian tribe to set up a tribal casino in the state.
 This may be due to the state’s aversion to gambling.

 Tennessee has always taken a tough stance against gambling.
-In fact, Senator Bill Frist from Tennessee was one of the people responsible for the Unlawful Internet Gambling Enforcement Act of 2006 – a federal gambling law which acts as more of a banking regulation which prevents US banks from processing gambling transactions.
+In fact, Senator Bill Frist from Tennessee was one of the people responsible for the Unlawful Internet Gambling Enforcement Act of 2006 – a federal gambling law that acts as more of a banking regulation that prevents US banks from processing gambling transactions.
 This law, however, does not prevent or prohibit USA players from participating in legally licensed and regulated offshore online gambling.